-UNIDENTIFIED MAN 1: …when he’s always right, when he’s prefabricated in purity.
+TODD GITLIN: One is always right, one is prefabricated in purity.
 This is Ralph Nader’s understanding of the world.

 ERIC ALTERMAN: The man needs to go away.
 I think he needs to live in a different country.
 He’s done enough damage to this one.
 Let him damage somebody else’s now.

 MARK GREEN: In the late ’60s and early ’70s, Ralph would be in national polls as one of the most famous admired Americans.

 HENRIETTE MANTEL: People would write to him thinking that he could solve their problem.
 I think Ralph got more mail than The Beatles.